 This Anthro Life is a round-table conversation offering a unique cross cultural and time spanning perspective on all things people, from objects and ideas to the countless possibilities encountered in everyday global life.
 From producers Adam Gamwell and Ryan Collins in Boston, MA.

-Welcome to the podcast dedicated to Anthropology.
-On this podcast we will investigate different topics in anthropology, as well as interviewing a wide range of guests to hear about some of their experiences and learn about the remarkable research they are producing.
-This podcast is based out of UC Santa Barbara, and guests will include professors, graduate students, alumni and more.
+That Anthro Podcast is dedicated to all things anthropology.
+The podcast investigates different topics in anthropology, as well as interviewing a wide range of guests to hear about some of their experiences and learn about the remarkable research they are producing.
+The podcast is based out of UC Santa Barbara, and guests will include professors, graduate students, alumni, and more.

 AnthroPod is produced by the Society for Cultural Anthropology.
 The Society for Cultural Anthropology (SCA) emerged in the mid-1980s as a section of the American Anthropological Association (AAA).
 Its creators imagined it as a forum for discussing and debating all aspects of anthropology connected with the key concept of culture.
 Each episode, we explore what anthropologists and anthropology can teach us about the world and people around us.